2018-2019 Sustainable Pittsburgh K-12 Challenge: Registration Now Open!

 Classroom Exercises: Lesson Plans to Teach a Specific Aspect of Sustainability

 The lesson plans for exercises provide a framework for teachers to bring a more specific aspect of sustainability into their classrooms.
 Each lesson plan has a timeframe, materials needed, approximate grade level, and a list of corresponding Common Core Standards that the lesson addresses.
 The lesson procedure is customizable to student and teacher needs.

 This section is full of projects that are generally either longer-term or involve some extracurricular effort on the part of students or teachers or both.
 These actions have tiers of points to distinguish the steps required to bring the project to completion.

-The Sustainable Pittsburgh K-12 Challenge takes seven Sustainability Focus Areas and applies them to actions in the Master Playbook.
+The Sustainable Pittsburgh K-12 Challenge takes seven Sustainability Focus Areas and applies them to actions in the K-12 Master Playbook.
 Much like the yearlong competition, the Sustainability Focus Areas for the K-12 Challenge are: Social Equity, Engagement, Air Quality, Water, Energy, Transportation, and Materials Management.

 Similar to the yearlong Sustainable Pittsburgh Challenge, schools will be placed into competitive divisions to ensure a fair and equitable comparison between schools.
 The divisions will be based on a combination of factors including number of teachers participating, student population, student to teacher ratio, and socio-economic range of the school zone.
 The Sustainable Pittsburgh Challenge team will release the competitive divisions on November 1, 2018.